Read to Them® is a 501 C (3) non-profit organization promoting family literacy.

 Meet Our StaffSee our Board Members

-Bruce Coffey has an M.A. in Colonial American History and has taught history in high school.
+Bruce Coffey has an M.A. in Colonial American History and has taught history in middle and high school.
 After aggressively reading to his own children and sharing and discussing anecdotes and tips and insights with other parents and educators, he developed the One School, One Book program, whose growth he has spearheaded and supervised.
 He has developed a wealth of reading aloud resources and materials for parents, teachers, and schools.
-He has shared his insights on reading aloud via his well-received workshops and blog for the last twelve years.
+He has shared his insights on reading aloud via his well-received workshops and blog for the last twenty years.

-Chris Dudley, Program Coordinator
+Chris Dudley, Lead Program Coordinator